-The oil is also a good source of:
+Soybean oil contains 0.92 g of ALA per tbsp.
+It is also a good source of:

 People who cannot meet their omega-3 dietary requirements and those who experience high levels of inflammation may benefit from taking omega-3 supplements.

-There are several types of omega-3 supplement to choose from, including:
+There are several types of omega-3 supplements to choose from, including:

 - Krill oil: Krill oil is another seafood oil that is rich in DHA and EPA.

 - ALA supplements: Flaxseed, chia seed, and hemp seed supplements contain only the plant-based omega-3 ALA, which is not sufficient on its own.
-The seeds also contain omega-6 fatty acids, which can be inflammatory.
-This means that these supplements do not contribute to a healthy balance of omega-3 and omega-6 in the body.
-Although ALA supplements are not a substitute for fish or algae oil, they can be an excellent additional supplement to include in the diet.
+Although ALA supplements are not a substitute for fish or algae oil, they can be a good addition to the diet.